SnowLocals Can build you the perfect trip.

 You have heard that the snow in Japan is legendary.
 Annual snow totals consistently rank amongst the highest in the world and certainly the highest of any place with ski area infrastructure.
-But, the snow is also light, dry and simply the best quality as well.
-Without getting to scientific your have the frigid Siberian winds and the Sea of Japan to thank for the dream-like powder quality.
+The actual snow is light, dry and simply the best quality as well.
+Without getting to scientific, you have the frigid Siberian winds and the Sea of Japan to thank for the dream-like powder quality.

 2. Hospitality is a pillar of the Japanese culture.

 Omotenashi is a word that can sum up Japanese hospitality.
 “Omote” means public face – an image you wish to present to outsiders.
 “Nashi” means nothing.
 Combined, Omotenashi ensures that every service is from the bottom of the heart – honest, no hiding, no pretending.